Koha-Community/kohadocs/source/searching.rst

     **Note**

-    This depends on your setting for the :ref:`DisplayLibraryFacets <displaylibraryfacets-label>` system preference.
+    This depends on your setting for the :ref:`DisplayLibraryFacets` system preference.

 -  Item types